ihdia/docvisor/index.md

 ### Fully-Automatic Layout:

-Those region segmentation approaches which do not have supervision during inference come under the family of fully-automatic region segmentation.
-Here, the model identifies the various regions, along with their corresponding labels.
+This layout is primarily useful for those users who would like to view the segmentation results for a single region with respect to the image as a whole.
+In the examples shown throughout the documentation for this layout, the data was obtained by a fully-automatic instance segmentation model.

-DocVisor provides the utility of output visualization of the model by being able to simultaneously view the ground truth and model output for every region, as well as the entire document.
-Additionally, the user can also visualize outputs on a full-document basis.
+DocVisor provides the utility of output visualization of the model by being able to simultaneously view the ground truth and model output for every region, as well as the entire image.
+Additionally, the user can also visualize outputs on a full-image basis.

 The following gif shows the output selection and visualization process: